Undoubtedly, use designer RTPs and deal with implementation plans through a To-Do-List

 Strengthening the SOA safety-net

 If a necessary control has been inadvertently omitted, but that control is not in ISO/IEC 27001 Annex A, the comparison process will not find it.
-A detailed explanation of this issue is given in David Brewer’s book “An introduction to ISO/IEC 27001:2022”, pages 104-106, Available on Amazon, and subsequently in BS 7799-3:2017, pages 21-23.
+A detailed explanation of this issue is given in David Brewer’s book “An introduction to ISO/IEC 27001:2022/Amd 1:2024”, pages 124-126, Available on Amazon.

 Consequently, it is important to keep the Annex A reference control set up-to-date.
 The new edition of ISO/IEC 27002 has done this.
 To supplement this, there are a several other ISO/IEC 270xx standards that augment the Annex A reference control set for sector-specific interests, e.g. ISO/IEC 27011 for telecoms, and ISO/IEC 27017 for cloud computing.
 However, all of these suffer from the same issue — if the necessary control you have inadvertently omitted in not in the reference set, no matter how extensive you have made it, the comparison process will not find it.
 Given that the revision of ISO/IEC 27002 only identified the need for 11 new controls since the then current edition was published in 2013, perhaps the issue is not overly significant.

 A equally effective, but different test is the prevent–detect–react discipline.
-In developing “An introduction to ISO/IEC 27001:2022”, additional controls were identified through the discovery of gaps in the detective and reactive components of some of the standard event-scenarios.
-Users of the IMS-Smart On-Line SAAS will enjoy the benefit of this enhanced reference control set.
+In developing “An introduction to ISO/IEC 27001:2022/Amd 1:2024”, (fifth edition) additional controls were identified through the discovery of gaps in the detective and reactive components of some of the standard event-scenarios.
+Users of the IMS-Smart On-Line SAAS enjoy the benefit of this enhanced reference control set.

 How do I produce a RTP?